ipld/ipld/docs/schemas/intro/authoring-guide.md

 [ "This is field one of Foo", false ]
 ```

-A full list of the available representation strategies and their kinds that can be supplied for various Schema kinds can be found in [Representations of IPLD Schema Kinds](./schema-kinds.md).
+A full list of the available representation strategies and their kinds that can be supplied for various Schema kinds can be found in [Representations Strategies](../../representations/).

 ### Representation Parameters